Markus Vinzent: Contributions

 A more recent research area of Vinzent is Meister Eckhart (c.
 1260–1329), his writings and thinking.
 Vinzent argues that Eckhart was an extraordinarily creative Christian thinker who re-conceptualized almost every key idea of his religion.
 He shows that Eckhart challenged even core concepts like the 'Trinity', the 'Fall', the 'Sacraments' and other ideas that normally are taken for granted as being central to Christianity.

 In the latter field he has contributed major studies, but also discoveries of new texts by Meister Eckhart (four more Parisian Questions and others), provided the Biblical Index to the critical edition of Eckhart’s works in the Klostermann edition (Stuttgart), editions, translations and commentaries to Eckhart’s works.
 As a result, Eckhart is embedded more deeply within the discourse of the late 13th and early 14th century discourse of scholasticism at the University of Paris, Oxford and Erfurt.
 Moreover, it became clear that Eckhart was not only one of the most successful and debated preachers with a great impact on the development of his vernacular middle high German language, but that he was also a sought after and highly recognized University master with his Latin works.
 In a very recent new manuscript discovery at the Wartburg Castle of Eisenach, Germany, Eckhart’s own vernacular translation of some of his Latin works seems to be preserved (with a parallel codex in Berlin and fragments in Munich).

-Both subject areas link to Vinzent's attempt to push the boundaries of theology and to develop a radical transformational theology by which this subject such as the resurrection are understood as being principally open to challenge, criticism and reformulation.
+Both subject areas link to Vinzent's attempt to push the boundaries of theology and to develop a radical transformational theology by which subjects such as the resurrection are understood as being principally open to challenge, criticism and reformulation.
 He claims that theology is measured against its natural claim of dealing with the very first principle(s) and truth.
 As such, it cannot be conceived as a closed system, but needs to be co-essential with that of its own object.

 His latest research pertains to historiographical methodology.
 Influenced by the sociological debates of modernity, particularly through his fellowship at the Max Weber Kolleg, Erfurt, he reflected on the various turns (cultural turn, material turn), and developed his anachronological criticism further in his project on ‘Retrospection’.
 In this he highlights the paradox between the retrospective nature of any writing of history and the progressive form of language and any form of narrative, including that of history.